Sage-Bionetworks/portalsDocs/articles/annotation_and_query.md

 <br/>

 #### Modifying Annotations
-If you have not decided on the annotations to add yet, you can add and modify the annotations at a later time as well, and you can manipulate annotations that have already been uploaded.
+If you have not decided on the annotations to add at the time of upload, you can add and modify the annotations at a later time as well.
+You can also manipulate annotations that have already been uploaded.

 {% tabs %}
 	{% tab Command %}
 		{% highlight bash %}
-synapse set-annotations --id syn123 --annotations '{"fileType":"bam", "assay":"RNA-seq"}'
+synapse set-annotations --id syn123 --annotations '{"fileFormat":"bam", "assay":"RNA-seq"}'
 		{% endhighlight %}
 	{% endtab %}